Expect Copper prices to trade higher today: Angel Commodities

 Outlook

-LME Copper prices are currently trading higher by 0.5 percent at $5652/t.
-Prices are expected to trade higher today on bargain hunting at lower levels.
-Investors will be cautious ahead of French elections this weekend.
+LME Copper prices are currently trading higher by 0.7 percent at $5692.5/t.
+Prices are expected to trade higher today as optimism in markets owing to rising prospects of victory of pro-growth centrist Emmanuel Macron in the French elections and absence of any news of disturbances between the US and North Korea.
 We expect MCX copper prices to trade higher today.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.